CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/Documentation and user guide/README.md

 ---------------
-There shouldn't be any errors with the python scripts, but if any, send them to me on gmail, with any error messages and LED flash patterns, plus steps to recreate the error if possible
+There shouldn't be any errors with the system, but if any, send them to me on gmail, with any error messages and LED flash patterns, plus steps to recreate the error if possible

 It would be great to hear any feedback and suggestions for improvement!